goldfirere/singletons/README.md

 `Nat`.
 Since `Nat` does not exist at the term level it will only be possible to use the promoted definition, but not the original, term-level one.

 This is the same line of reasoning that forbids the use of `Nat` or `Symbol` in datatype definitions.
+But, see [this bug report](https://github.com/goldfirere/singletons/issues/76) for a workaround.

 Support for `*`
 ---------------